KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 - Variables are assigned with `=`
 - There is no need to define the variable type explicitly
 - Indentation is used in python to identify code chunks
-- Jupyter notebooks enable literate programming in python, combining code chunks and markdown text
+- Jupyter Notebooks enable literate programming in python, combining code chunks and markdown text

 :::